Endle/ironCamel/design_doc.md

 Scoping
 -----
 No C-style global variables.
 No mutually recursion.
+How can I force it?

 When discussing about definition, there IS a global scope - only for functions.
 All functions are in the top-level, vice versa.